matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/differences-with-ethereum.md

 zkSync Era handles nearly all smart contracts based on the Ethereum Virtual Machine (EVM) and upholds high security standards, minimizing the need for repeated security audits.
 Nevertheless, it's essential to recognize the following differences.

-## EVM Instructions
+## EVM instructions

-#### `CREATE`, `CREATE2`
+### `CREATE`, `CREATE2`

-In zkSync Era, contract deployment is performed using the hash of the bytecode, and the factoryDeps field of EIP712 transactions contains the bytecode.
-The actual deployment occurs by providing the contract's hash to the ContractDeployer system contract.
+In zkSync Era, contract deployment is performed using the hash of the bytecode, and the `factoryDeps` field of EIP712 transactions contains the bytecode.
+The actual deployment occurs by providing the contract's hash to the `ContractDeployer` system contract.

-To guarantee that create/create2 functions operate correctly, the compiler must be aware of the bytecode of the deployed contract in advance.
-The compiler interprets the calldata arguments as incomplete input for ContractDeployer, as the remaining part is filled in by the compiler internally.
+To guarantee that `create`/`create2` functions operate correctly, the compiler must be aware of the bytecode of the deployed contract in advance.
+The compiler interprets the calldata arguments as incomplete input for `ContractDeployer`, as the remaining part is filled in by the compiler internally.
 The Yul `datasize` and `dataoffset` instructions have been adjusted to return the constant size and bytecode hash rather than the bytecode itself.